Former Abercrombie & Fitch chief Mike Jeffries arrested on federal sex trafficking charges

 Abercrombie last year said it had hired an outside law firm to conduct an independent investigation after a report on similar allegations was aired by the BBC.

-The BBC investigation included a dozen men who described being at events involving sex acts they said were staged by Jeffries and his partner, Matthew Smith, often at his home in New York and hotels in London, Paris and elsewhere.
+The BBC investigation included a dozen men who described being at events involving sex acts they said were staged by Jeffries and Smith, often at his home in New York and hotels in London, Paris and elsewhere.

+The BBC report also described Jacobson as a middleman who recruited men for the events.
+He told the news outlet at the time that he hadn’t engaged in and didn’t know of “any coercive, deceptive or forceful behavior.”

-When the lawsuit was filed in New York last year, Bieber declined to comment on the allegations.
+A lawsuit filed in New York last year accused Abercrombie of allowing Jeffries to run a sex-trafficking organization during his 22-year tenure.
+It said that Jeffries had modeling scouts scouring the internet for victims, and that some prospective models became sex-trafficking victims.
+At the time, Bieber declined to comment on the allegations.

 Abercrombie & Fitch traces its roots to a hunting and outdoors goods store that was founded in 1892.
 By the time Jeffries arrived a century later, the brand was a retail also-ran.